 Second Home – For several years we occupied a small room at the top of the Murray Library.
 After the restoration and redevelopment of this historic but dilapidated building to form the Murray Library Hostel and Murray Studios, the Burgh collection had to find a new place of safety.
 We then

-New Home – In 2018 we were delighted to sign a Memorandum of Agreement with the East Neuk Centre Trust to occupy rooms at Ladywalk.
+New Home – In 2018 we were delighted to be given the use of rooms within the East Neuk Centre at Ladywalk, Anstruther.
 For the first time, we now have the prospect of making the archives available to visitors interested in local history or family research.

 Exhibitions – However over the years we have worked hard to take our material out to the public.
 This has been most notably done in the past through exhibitions, Our first exhibition was held in 1993 on the 150th anniversary of the Disruption and of Dr Thomas Chalmers’ place in it.
 Held in the Hew Scott Hall, it was a great local success, receiving some national publicity and attracting visitors to the Burgh.